danielptv/bookmark-bar-switcher/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request
-about: Suggest an idea or feature for this project
+about: Suggest an idea or feature for this project.
 title: ''
 labels: enhancement
 assignees: ''